patrickfrey/mewa/doc/faq.md

 ### Why are reductions defined with scope?

 At the first glance there is no need for defining reductions with a scope, because the types are already bound to a scope.
 But there are rare cases where reductions bound to a scope are useful.
 One that comes into my mind is private/public access restrictions imposed on the type and not on data.
-If you want to have private/public access restrictions on type (like for example in C++) you can do this by declaring a reduction from the ```self``` reference declared as public to the private reference.
-If you want to have private/public access restrictions on data, meaning that an object can only access its own data, you can do this by declaring a the ```self``` reference as private.
+If you want to have private/public access restrictions on type, meaning that in a method of a class you can access the private members of all instances of this class, you can do this by declaring a reduction from the class reference type to its private reference type in every method scope.
+If you want to have private/public access restrictions on data only, meaning that an object can only access its own data, you can do this by declaring a the ```self``` reference as private without declaring the reduction from the public to the private reference type.
-In the example **language1** I define the class self reference to be defined as _private reference_ type.
-Thus having private/public access restrictions on data.

 <a name="problemSolving"/>